Checks if all elements in an array match a condition. Returns true if every element satisfies the block or is truthy.

 - Array#flatten_map

-Combines map and flatten(1) into one method.
-Transforms each element and flattens the result by one level.
+Combine map and flatten(1) into one method with Array#flat_map, transforming each element and flattening the result by one level.

 - Array#flatten!